maroj44/pusher-tables/README.md

 * How to run the test suite: coming soon

-* Deployment instructions: coming soon
+* Deployment instructions:

+  1) open cmd
+  2) type "rails s"
+  3) open a web browser
+  4) navigate to "localhost:3000"

 * ...